 “This obscene tale you perpetuate about creating us!”
 Laxum was no brute, but her kindness withered before ignorance.
 “Humanity was barely cloning cattle when the impact occurred!”

 No longer content with his silence, she wedged her foot beneath his testicles and pressed her other heel into his back.

 A soft cry came, an utterance of defeat.

 “Rise, Wu,” she stepped clear and strode to the bed.
 “I don’t keep you alive to hurt you.”

 The land-male lay dazed beneath the polar female; such was the world’s way, even on dry land.

-Out of the trench, the troublesome tingle in its snout dulled the farther it swam from the structure.
+The troublesome tingle in its snout dulled out of the trench the farther it swam from the structure.
 Calm ruled the shallows where brighter waters held nothing untrue.

 A swipe of its tail brought it close enough that its snout sensed weak pulses coursing behind steel.